Keeping the best meat duck has been on the rise in the United States for several years.

 - Moulard ducks are second in meat duck popularity only to the Pekin in the United States and are often the meat duck of choice in Canada and France.

-- Since these ducks will not reproduce, you will be forced to carefully breed only Pekin hens with Muscovy drakes – separating out ducklings of the wrong breeding sex as soon as you can destinguish their gender.
+- Since these ducks will not reproduce, you will be forced to carefully breed only Pekin hens with Muscovy drakes – separating ducklings of the wrong breeding sex as soon as you can distinguish their gender.

 - Muscovy meat has less fat than Pekin and boasts a strong flavor.
 Breast meat from a Muscovy duck has roughly 50 percent less surface fat than Pekin breast meat.

-- Large cuts of meat can be harvested from this popular meat duck breed.
+- You can harvest significant cuts of meat from this popular meat duck breed.

 - Muscovy meat is about 99 percent lean, making it a very healthy choice of protein.

 - This meat duck breed cannot quack.
-They make oly a low hissing type sound, making them an exceptionally quiet breed to keep.
+They make only a low hissing type sound, making them an exceptionally quiet breed to keep.

 - Muscovy ducks are not dual purpose like Pekin because they are poor egg layers.

-- This meat duck breed will forage when free ranging but does not typically succeed at finding enough food on their own to fulfill half of their daily dietary needs.
+- This meat duck breed will forage when free-ranging but does not typically succeed at finding enough food on its own to fulfill half of its daily dietary needs.

-- Popular backyard and small homestead meat duck in the United Kingdom
+- The popular backyard and small homestead meat duck in the United Kingdom

-- Aylesbury ducks produce a white meat that is both packed with flavor and tender.
+- Aylesbury ducks produce white meat that is both packed with flavor and tender.

-- The Aylesbury duck breed have population numbers in “vulnerable” levels so finding breeders or ducklings of this quality meat duck breed may be difficult.
+- The Aylesbury duck breed has population numbers in “vulnerable” levels, so finding breeders or ducklings of this quality meat duck breed may be difficult.

 - It takes roughly 7 to 9 weeks for members of this duck breed to mature to butcher weight.

-- Once fully mature, a drake usually weighs around 10 pounds and a mature hens weight approximately nine pounds.
+- Once fully mature, a drake usually weighs around 10 pounds once fully grown, and a mature hen weighs approximately nine pounds.

-- Aylesbury ducks are decent egg layers and below average sitters.
-They should not be considered a dual purpose bird.
+- Aylesbury ducks are decent egg layers and below-average sitters.
+They should not be considered dual-purpose birds.

-- Rouen are not a dual purpose duck breed, but they are close.
-The hens are above average layers and fairly decent sitters.
+- Rouen is not a dual-purpose duck breed, but they are close.
+The hens are above middle layers and fairly decent sitters.

-- Members of this French duck breed are similar in color to Mallard ducks and are often mistaken for them.
-Rouen ducks are actually a bit larger than their wild counterparts.
+- This French duck breed is similar in color to Mallard ducks and is often mistaken for them.
+These meat ducks are a bit larger than their wild counterparts.